 Serve.
 Serving is a blessing, a privilege and a vital part of growing as a follower of Jesus.
 It also helps you get connected in relationship to others and is a great context to learn about the Kingdom of God, discover and exercise your gifts and to teach others to do the same.
 You grow as you go, and you get as you give!

-You can now see a preview of the autumn groups below:
+You can see a preview of the current autumn groups below:

 |G12 Killams||L04 Mums and Tots